 PROGRAM POLICIES: A STUDENT'S GUIDE TO SELECT PROGRAM POLICIES AND COLLEGE

-As these various deadlines regulate the curricular calendar of the M.A.
-Program, it is imperative that students consult the Academic Calendar at the beginning of each semester and note all the deadlines that pertain to them.
+THE ACADEMIC CALENDAR: Each semester, the College publishes an academic calendar that lists the academic schedule and the most important curricular deadlines for the College community.
+Students should consult the Academic Calendar at the beginning of each semester and note all the deadlines that pertain to them.
 Among others, the deadlines for registering for classes, for the resolution of "incompletes" and for "withdrawal" from current classes all appear on the Academic Calendar.

-Students with registration blocks will not be permitted to register for classes until they take action to have them removed.
-It is the responsibility of the student to resolve all blocks before the closure of registration for the upcoming semester; for this reason, it is strongly recommended that all students check their CUNYFirst account well in advance of the closure of registration in order to identify and resolve in a timely manner any registration blocks.
+Students with registration holds will not be permitted to register for classes until they take action to have them removed.
+It is the student’s responsibility to resolve all holds before the end of registration for the upcoming semester; for this reason, it is strongly recommended that all students check their CUNYFirst account well in advance in order to identify and resolve in a timely manner any registration issues. .

-A maximum of nine credits in Independent Study may be credited towards the degree; additionally no more than fifteen credits in both Independent Study and Fieldwork may be applied toward the degree;
+A maximum of nine credits in Independent Study may be credited towards the degree, including any credits earned in HIST B9900 Thesis Research and the graduate section of the Research Colloquium.

-WITHDRAWALS: In the case that a student cannot complete the coursework for a class by the end of the semester, it is strongly recommended that the student "withdraw" from that class.
-To withdraw from a class the student must first obtain a "Withdrawal Form" from the Registrar's Office or the Information Center in the NAC Lobby (NAC 1/205).
-The student should then: complete their part of the "Withdrawal Form"; submit the form to both their course instructor and an adviser for signature and dating; and, finally, submit the completed form to theHumanities Division.
-Students who wish to withdraw from a class with a grade of "W" must effectively do so before the deadline for withdrawal set by the College and listed on academic calendar.
+WITHDRAWALS: If a student is unable to keep up with the coursework for a class, it is strongly recommended that the student "withdraw" from that class.
+After consulting with an adviser the student can withdraw from a class in CUNYFirst.
+Students who wish to withdraw from a class with a grade of "W" must do so before the deadline for withdrawal set by the College and listed on the academic calendar.

-INCOMPLETES: In the case that the College deadline for withdrawal from classes has passed and a student cannot complete their work for a class in a timely manner it is incumbent upon the student to request an "incomplete" of their instructor well before the College deadline for the instructor's submission of grades.
-The granting of the "incomplete" remains at the discretion of the instructor, and in the case that it is granted the student should hold themselves to any new deadline for the submission of missing work given by the instructor.In the case that the instructor does not stipulate a new deadline for the missing work, students MUST consign their missing work to the instructor well before the College's official deadline for the instructor's submission of a letter grade to replace the "INC": the College deadline for incompletes in graduate courses appears on the Academic Calendar and must be respected.
-Per College rules, unresolved incompletes--that is, incompletes for which a grade has not been received by the pertinent deadline--automatically become "F"s after the relevant date listed on the Academic Calendar.
+INCOMPLETES: In the case that the College deadline for withdrawal from classes has passed and a student cannot complete their work for a class by the end of the semester, the student should request an "incomplete" of their instructor well before the College deadline for the instructor's submission of grades.
+The granting of the "incomplete" remains at the discretion of the instructor, and in the case that it is granted the instructor will set the deadline for completion of the work.
+If an incomplete is granted, students MUST turn in their missing work to the instructor before the College's official deadline for the instructor's submission of a letter grade to replace the "INC." The College deadline for incompletes in graduate courses appears on the Academic Calendar.
+Per College rules, unresolved incompletes--that is, incompletes for which a grade has not been received by the pertinent deadline--automatically become "F"s.

 APPEALS: A student who has a grievance about a letter grade should appeal first to the instructor involved.
-If no resolution can be reached, the student should then consult the Chair and, finally, the Dean of the Humanities.
-Appeals concerning grievances regulated by College-wide policies should be made directly to the Dean of the Humanities.
+If no resolution can be reached, the student should then consult the Department Chair and, finally, the Graduate Adviser in the Office of the Dean of the Humanities.
+The appeal of other academic matters governed by College-wide policies should be made directly to the Dean of the Humanities.